bdesham/the-hacker-crackdown/README.md

 - `make html` to produce `book.html`, the book as a single HTML page;
 - `make epub` to produce `book.epub`, the book in EPUB format;
-- `make markdown` to produce `book.md`, the book in Markdown format with Pandoc’s standard extensions (a YAML metadata header, attributes, etc.); or
+- `make markdown` to produce `book.md`, the book in Markdown format with Pandoc’s extensions; or
 - `make all` for all of the above.

+Pandoc supports many more formats than just these three.
+If you would like the book in a different format, open the Makefile, copy one of the `pandoc` invocations, and tweak it as necessary.

 ## License